Year / Location: 2007 – 2009 / Brühlsche Terrasse, Dresden, Germany

 touched echo at National Art Center Tokyo

-Client / commissioned by Japan Medie Arts Festival
+Commissioned by: Japan Medie Arts Festival

 After receiving the Award of Excellence at the Japan Media Arts Festival, I was invited to exhibit a documentation of my site specific installation touched echo at the National Art Center Tokyo.

 With my experience in creating bone conduction installations, I have been consulting agencies for setting up installations in museums or public spaces.
 Feel free to contact me for inquiries.